glpetrikov/FrameLog/README.md

     // Add message to buffer
     FLAddInBuffer(FL_BLACK);
     FLAddInBuffer("here's a custom black one and it hit the buffer!\n");
-    FLAddInBuffer(FL_RESET); //without it, everything will be in the selected color, which is unpleasant
+    FLAddInBuffer(FL_RESET); // without it, everything will be in the selected color, which is unpleasant

     FLFlushBuffer();
     // Flush the buffer to output